bitsmuggler/investors-coin-minute/README.md

 # 🚀 Coin Daily Investor Report

-Ultra-compact, actionable daily crypto investment reports—delivered in a decision-focused format.
+Ultra-compact, actionable daily crypto investment reports-delivered in a decision-focused format.
 Perfect for newsletters, chatbots, dashboards, or personal use.

 ---